2i2c-org/infrastructure/docs/howto/operate/new-tf-cluster.md

 ## Creating a new terraform workspace

 We use terraform workspaces so that the state of one `.tfvars` file does not influence another.
-Create a new workspace with the below command, and again give it a descriptive name, perhaps even the same as the `.tfvars` filename.
+Create a new workspace with the below command, and again give it the same name as the `.tfvars` filename.

 ```bash
 terraform workspace new WORKSPACE_NAME